Article I – Organization

 Section 4.9 Election of Officers.

-The officers of the corporation shall be elected by the Board of Directors at the Annual Meeting.
-Each officer shall hold office for a term of two years, until a successor is validly elected.
+The officers of the corporation shall be elected by the Board of Directors on or before April 1st of each year.
+Each officer shall hold office for a term of one year or until a successor is validly elected.
 The Board may appoint a Member to fill vacancy on the Board resulting from an Officer’s resignation, death, or other cause.

 Section 4.10 Duties of the Board.